Atlas975/Notes/MediaCoding/Edge_detection.md

 ![[Pasted image 20231022153145.png|450|450]]
 ## Edge types
 - **Step edge**: the image intensity sharply changes from one value to a different value, can occur over a distance as small as 1 pixel.
-Common in

 ![[Pasted image 20240318212535.png|300|300]]